-Wilson Family Chiropractic recognizes that cost is a concern when it comes to your choice of chiropractic care.
-Our staff at Wilson Family Chiropractic is most knowledgeable and is here to walk you through your particular situation.
+Wilson Family Chiropractic understands that price is a concern when it comes to your choice of chiropractic care.
+Our staff at Wilson Family Chiropractic is most knowledgeable and is here to discuss your particular situation.

 If your chiropractic insurance coverage covers spinal manipulation, it will most likely pay for Cox Technic.
 The same applies for coverage of ancillary care items (like hot/cold therapy, electrical stimulation, nutrition, support belts).
 Check with your insurance plan or ask our staff to help you find out.

 Realize that insurance coverage does not dictate what is necessary to regulate your spinal pain - leg pain, arm pain, neck pain or low back pain.
 You and the staff at Wilson Family Chiropractic must determine what chiropractic care is appropriate to alleviate your symptom and regulate the pain.
 If your insurance says it will only pay for 12 visits and your spinal condition demands that you be seen daily or a couple times a week until your pain is relieved, you will have to decide what is best for your health.